Hürrem Sultan: State Affairs and Administration

 She also personally corresponded with ambassadors of various nations which includes Republic of Venice, Kingdom of Poland, Safavid dynasty and even the Habsburgs.
 She often received gifts from the courts of various nations and the ambassadors often conveyed their concerns and thanksgiving to the ottomans through her.
 She therefore acted as a mediator between the Ottoman Imperial court and foreign empires, reshaping the foreign affairs and conveying the concerns and thanksgivings of ambassadors of various nations to the Ottoman imperial court.

 She had acquired the power to even make and unmake viziers and other officials in her own stead.
 She was very influential in the appointments of ministers, grand viziers and even Sheikh-ul-Islam and ensured that the entire Imperial council would be loyal to her.
 She also persuade to appoint Rüstem Pasha, her key ally and her son-in-law to be the grand vizier, so that she can have complete control over the Ottoman administration and decision making and ensuring that no one can challenge her.
 She also eliminated her rivals from the Imperial court which included even grand viziers like Pargalı Ibrahim Pasha and Kara Ahmed Pasha.
-In 1555, Busbecq wrote that “even Suleiman's bitterest critics can find nothing more serious to allege against him than his undue submission to his wife....”.
-Navagero concurred with this view, commenting that Hürrem “has the bridle of the sultan’s will in her hands,”.

 Suleiman not only declared her as his legal wife, but also created an Institutionalized title and position for her as the Haseki sultan of the Ottoman Empire, making her the second most powerful person in the empire and comparable to the queen consorts in Europe and in fact she exercised more powers and authority over the Ottoman state than any other queen consorts have exercised in their states in Europe at that time.
 With many other revolutionary movements like these, she had started an era in the Ottoman Empire called the Sultanate of Women.
 Hürrem's influence over Suleiman was so enormous that rumors circulated around the Ottoman court that the sultan had been bewitched.

 Suleiman's favor catapulted Hürrem from the status of slave to that of the most powerful woman in the empire.
-Her influence with Suleiman made her one of the most powerful women in Ottoman history and in the world at that time.
-Even as a consort, her power was comparable with the most powerful woman of the Imperial Harem, who by tradition was the sultan's mother or valide sultan.
-Hürrem Sultan was the most powerful Haseki Sultan, because she was the only one who obtained the role and power of a Valide Sultan when she legally married the Sultan.
-For this reason, she has become a controversial figure in Ottoman history – subject to allegations of plotting against and manipulating her political rivals.